Table of Contents

 Understanding Bankruptcy

-Bankruptcy is a legal process that helps individuals or businesses manage and resolve overwhelming debt, with implications for assets like life insurance policies.
-While it provides a pathway to financial recovery, bankruptcy can also bring significant changes to your financial landscape, including its effect on life insurance policies.
+Bankruptcy is a legal process that helps individuals or businesses manage and resolve overwhelming debt.
+It can affect assets, including life insurance policies.
+While it can offer a path to recovery, it may also change your overall finances.

-In the United States, there are two primary types of bankruptcy for individuals:
+In the United States, there are two main types of bankruptcy for individuals:

-• Chapter 7 Bankruptcy: Often referred to as "liquidation bankruptcy," involves selling non-exempt assets and personal property to repay your financial obligations to creditors.
+• Chapter 7 Bankruptcy: Often called liquidation bankruptcy, this process involves selling non-exempt assets and personal property to repay creditors.1

-• Chapter 13 Bankruptcy: This type, also known as "reorganization bankruptcy," allows individuals with regular income to propose a repayment plan to creditors over a period of time between three to five years.
+• Chapter 13 Bankruptcy: Also known as reorganization bankruptcy, this option allows individuals with regular income to create a repayment plan over three to five years.2

-Both types of bankruptcy have significant implications for your financial standing, but their impact on life insurance can vary.
+Both types can affect your finances, but their impact on life insurance may differ.

 Life Insurance & Bankruptcy

-The level of protection and specific rules can vary depending on several factors, including:
+The level of protection depends on several factors, including:

-2. State laws: Each state has its own set of exemptions, which can significantly impact how life insurance is handled.
+• State Laws: Each state sets its own exemption rules, which can affect how life insurance is handled.3

-3. The timing of policy purchase: Policies purchased shortly before filing for bankruptcy may be subject to closer scrutiny.
+• Timing of Purchase: Policies purchased shortly before filing may receive closer review.

 Term Life Insurance

-Example scenario: If you have a 20-year term life insurance policy with a $500,000 death benefit and file for bankruptcy, your beneficiaries will still receive the full $500,000 upon your death, regardless of your outstanding debts.
+Example: If you have a 20-year term policy with a $500,000 death benefit and file for bankruptcy, your beneficiaries can still receive the full amount.

 Life Insurance with Cash Value